rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/proposal.md

 ## Proposal

-Creating a new Special Interest Group requires participation from a member of the Rocky teams or a member of the board.
+Creating a new Special Interest Group requires participation from a member of the Rocky teams or a member of the Rocky Linux project board.
 A SIG must meet these requirements:

-* The group must be related to Rocky or a use-case for Rocky or Enterprise Linux as a whole
+* The group should be related to Rocky or a use-case for Rocky or Enterprise Linux as a whole
 * There must be feedback and control into the Rocky community
 * All communication as to the work of the SIG should be public - Some matters may have to be private, and as such should be out of band